lionfire/Core/README.md

 ### Referencing

 - For making sense of URLs
+- You're encouraged to design your own URL schemas for your app

 ### Handles

-- Handles have a Reference, and can do things with it, like load or save data.
+- Handles have a Reference (URL), and can do things with it, like load or save data or be notified.
 - Open-ended, to add your own persistence or RPC layers

 ### Persisistence